byjg/usdocker/docs/README.md

 ### setup local folders

-The follow command will create the folder with the the default service parameters if it does not exists and remain the parameters unchanged if it exists.
+The follow command will create the folder with the default service parameters if it does not exists.
+If there are previous existing parameters they are remain unchanged.

 ```
 usdocker SERVICE setup
 ```

-If you want to reset to default parameters and user data just call:
+If you want to reset to default parameters and
+**ALL** user data **including** database, data produced by the user and others, just call:

 ```
 usdocker SERVICE setup --reset